Royal (Dick) School of Veterinary Studies: Summerhall

-The William Dick Building
+William Dick Building

-The William Dick Building, was opened for teaching in September 2011 by HRH Princess Royal and sits on the Easter Bush Campus.
+The William Dick Building, was opened for teaching in September 2011 by Anne, Princess Royal and sits on the Easter Bush Campus.
 It contains purpose-built facilities for veterinary teaching, including a clinical skills laboratory, anatomy facilities and two lecture theatres.
 It holds a canteen which is open to staff, students and the general public.
+The Scottish figurative sculptor Andy Scott (sculptor) created the original artwork Canter for the facility's opening.